Bilimsel Raporlar

 HISTORY OF AUDITORY INTEGRATION TRAINING

 It was developed by Dr. Berard in France nearly 35 years ago.
 Berard’s method is based upon the work of Alfred Tomatis.
-The Tomatis style of Auditory Training is a long, not as intense experience as the Berard method.
-The Berard method was introduced to the US in the very late 1980’s, it was initially embraced by the autism support groups through the work of Annabel Stehli, who wrote “Sound of a Miracle” and later authored a series of anecdotal accounts, called “Dancing in the Rain”.
+The Tomatis style of Auditory Training is a longer, less intense experience compared to the Berard method.
+The Berard method was introduced to the US in the very late 1980s and was initially embraced by autism support groups through the work of Annabel Stehli, who wrote Sound of a Miracle and later authored a series of anecdotal accounts called Dancing in the Rain.
 Berard AIT was initially developed for those who had sensitive or painful hearing.

 NEURO-FUNCTIONAL DEFICITS IN AUTISM – AUSTIC SPECTRUM DISORDER (ASD)